syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 **Tesseract works best with text when at least 300 dots per inch (DPI) are used, so it is beneficial to resize images.**

-For more details regarding quality improvement, refer to the following link:
+For more details regarding quality improvement, refer to the following link.

 [https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality )

 **You can set the different performance level to the OCRProcessor using [Performance](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.Performance.html) enumeration.**

-* Rapid - high speed OCR performance and provide normal OCR accuracy
+* Rapid - high speed OCR performance and provide normal OCR accuracy.
-* Fast - provides moderate OCR processing speed and accuracy
+* Fast - provides moderate OCR processing speed and accuracy.
 * Slow - Slow OCR performance and provide best OCR accuracy.

-Refer below code snippet to set the performance of the OCR.
+Refer to the following code sample to set the performance of the OCR.

 {% tabs %}